-Account credentials for Azure Active Directory via OAuth
+Get your account credentials for Azure Active Directory via OAuth

-URL for your Azure storage endpoint
+Get the URL for your Azure storage endpoint

 Note: This connector uses only the default tenant for your Azure account.
 To use Azure Data Lake Storage Gen2 resources with Tableau, they must be associated with the default tenant.

 Setup a custom OAuth Client to use your company's IT policies

 You can fully control your OAuth configuration according to your own IT policies with a custom OAuth client.
 The option to use your own OAuth client frees you from being tied to Tableau release cycles and Tableau’s OAuth client rotation schedule.
 For information on how to configure your own OAuth client see, Configure Custom OAuth for a site.

 Start Tableau and under Connect, select Azure Data Lake Storage Gen2.
 For a complete list of data connections, select More under To a Server.

 In the tab Tableau opens in your default browser, do the following:

 Sign in to Azure Data Lake Storage Gen2 using your Azure account.
 Choose one from the list, or choose Use another accountto enter your email address or phone number.